Science

 Investigating, observing, hypothesising and questioning are key elements of our science curriculum at West Bretton.
 This may include observing the movement of snails in the Foundation Stage mud kitchen to independently planning a fair test investigation on dissolving in Key Stage 2.

 Children learn through practical first hand investigations and observations.
-They are taught scientific knowledge based on the subjects of Biology, Chemistry and Physics as well as skills related to carrying out experiments.
+They are taught scientific knowledge based on the subjects of Biology, Chemistry and Physics as well as the key enquiry skills related to carrying out experiments.
 These include planning, predicting, fair test investigations, recording and concluding.